l6174/realme_downgrade_guides/linux.md

 16. Select scatter file from ofp/MT6768_Android_scatter.txt

+17. Untick these partitions if you don't want OTA updates (optional):
+- Opporeserve2
+- Special preload
+- My custom
+- Cdt engineering

-17. Now Go to Options in SP Flash Tool (Top Left) Then connection, Select UART and Set Baud rate to *921600*
+18. Now Go to Options in SP Flash Tool (Top Left) Then connection, Select UART and Set Baud rate to *921600*

-18. Make sure it is on “Download Only” Mode otherwise be ready to buy new motherboard.
+19. Make sure it is on “Download Only” Mode otherwise be ready to buy new motherboard.

-19. Click on Green Download Button (If any error comes repeat step 17 again).
+20. Click on Green Download Button (If any error comes repeat step 17 again).

-20. Green Check Mark will Appear after flashing done.
+21. Green Check Mark will Appear after flashing done.

-21. Remove Cable wait 10 Sec then reboot.
+22. Remove Cable wait 10 Sec then reboot.

-22. Enjoy!!
+23. Enjoy!!

 ### 👤 Credits ~
 - Jash Gro for original guide.